s-nakaoka/choreonoid-doc/en/openrtm/tank-joystick-project.rst

 In addition to the Execution Context, we set the Execution Frequency property.
 The Hz frequency which we set controls when the RTC onExecute variable is called.
 If we set it to 30, the joystick state will be polled thirty times a second and outputted to the port.

-.. note:: Note: setting the Execution Context for the joystick RTC to ChoreonoidExecutionContext does not imply that it will not run.
+.. note:: setting the Execution Context for the joystick RTC to ChoreonoidExecutionContext does not imply that it will not run.
 By contrast, you must not set the TankJoystickControllerRTC Execution Context to PeriodicExecutionContext.
 Doing so will prevent you from controlling the robot as intended and break the simulation, potentially causing the robot to fly about.

 Lastly, drag the JoystickRTC to the RTC dialog view and connect the ports.
 You will find axes, which output the state of the joystick's axes, and buttons, which output the state of its buttons.
 These correspond to the input ports of the same names on the TankJoystickControllerRTC; connect the two.
 You should see the following configuration.